PublicSatanicVoid/DragonsOnline/README.md

 # DragonsOnline
-By Adam Priebe, AKA DragonRider747

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/7514213e041246c08a7e69285f3dabef)](https://app.codacy.com/manual/adam.priebe.812/DragonsOnline?utm_source=github.com&utm_medium=referral&utm_content=UniverseCraft/DragonsOnline&utm_campaign=Badge_Grade_Dashboard)

-Dragons Online is a Minecraft-based MMORPG created by DragonRider747 (UniverseCraft) and licensed under the GNU GPL v2.
+Dragons Online is a Minecraft-based MMORPG created by Adam Priebe (UniverseCraft) and licensed under the GNU GPL v2.

 ## Basic Code Structure
 The codebase is divided into several plugins, each with a specific purpose.
 The core plugin is `dragons-core` and contains all necessary functionality to create a minimally working game.
 All other plugins depend either directly or indirectly on `dragons-core`.